aylaweitz/ViSP-Inversion/README.md

 ## Steps that I've done

+OK, I'm trying to run raw (not pre processed) data through desire so I can understand the necesary inputs.
+I think in the most basic sense, I just need to configure the fits file in the correct way.

+__

 Steps for installing found in *ViSP-Inversion/desire-v5.06/doc/installation.txt*.

 I created a new directory in the "run" directory and copied "desire.dtrol", "keyword.input" and the "input" folder included in "run/example".